Brown Environmental Leadership Lab: Rhode Island

 Experience

 You are expected to reduce your cell phone use while at BELL, allowing you to fully engage with the community and beautiful surroundings.
 By breaking ties to these technologies, you will be able to be more mindful of the natural environment and build more intentional friendships.
-While this may be an unfamiliar experience for some, it is often an aspect of the trip students appreciate most.
+While this may be an unfamiliar experience for some, it is often one of the aspects of the program students appreciate most.
 You should plan ahead to be without your cell phone during most of the program, including the use of your phone’s camera.
 The group will always be reachable via the program cell phone, which will be held by the on-site staff.
 The phone number to the program cell phone will be provided to families of enrolled students prior to the program.

 Some site visits listed are weather-dependent and subject to change.
 You can expect some physical activity every day and a moderate level of physical activity some days; be ready to get dirty as you’ll be out and about—rain or shine.
 A specific packing list will be provided for enrolled students.